devychen/GameDevFromScratch/README.md

-# Game Development Learning from Scratch
+# Game Development: Learning from Scratch

 > A record of my self-learning road to become a GAMEDEV and also a LLM Prompt Engineer.
 I might switch to other related specialists tho, haven't make it final yet.
 But these knowledge should still be helpful.